LouisJustinTALLOT/cpp-docs.fr-fr/docs/build-insights/reference/sdk/cpp-event-data-types/environment-variable.md

 ### <a name="return-value"></a>Valeur de retour

-Nom de la variable de l’environnement.
+Nom de la variable d’environnement.

 ## <a name="value"></a><a name="value"></a> Valeur